 We focus on pre-filing controversy management to help you properly and consistently file your returns and prepare the relevant back-up documentation.

 Where a controversy has already occurred, our professionals leverage the network's collective knowledge of how tax authorities operate, and increasingly work together, to help resolve difficult or sensitive tax disputes.
-To ensure that continuous performance improvements are instigated after a controversy, we work with Ernst & Young's other tax professionals to ensure that similar events are less likely to occur.
+To ensure that continuous performance improvements are instigated after a controversy, we work with EY's other tax professionals to ensure that similar events are less likely to occur.

 Below you can access our views and analysis of some of the substantial policy and enforcement trends and issues at play today.

-Seizing the opportunity in Global Compliance and Reporting
+- Seizing the opportunity in Global Compliance and Reporting

 Global Compliance and Reporting (GCR) is at a tipping point, with risks on the rise.
-Many companies distribute responsibility for GCR processes throughout their organization creating a patchwork.
+Many companies distribute responsibility for GCR processes throughout their organization, creating a patchwork.
 Local jurisdictions are rewriting regulations, focusing more intently on the collection of tax revenues and sharing more taxpayer information across borders.

-Due to the combination of evolving business models, transforming finance functions and an increasingly complex regulatory landscape.
-There are new opportunities to better optimize efficiency, control and value, to help mitigate risk and improve performance.
+Due to the combination of evolving business models, transforming finance functions and an increasingly complex regulatory landscape, there are new opportunities to better optimize efficiency, control and value, to help mitigate risk and improve performance.